Laragear/SubscriptionsDemo/README.md

 ## Authorization

 This package includes a lot of helpers to authorize actions over Plans and Subscriptions.
-All of those are managed vía the `SubscriptionPolicy` and `PlanPolicy` [policy classes](https://laravel.com/docs/authorization#creating-policies) that should be already [installed](#set-up) in `app\Policies`.
+All of those are managed viaa the `SubscriptionPolicy` and `PlanPolicy` [policy classes](https://laravel.com/docs/10.x/authorization#creating-policies) that should be already [installed](#set-up) in `app\Policies`.

 | Method                               | Description                                                          |
 |--------------------------------------|----------------------------------------------------------------------|